rudimusmaximus/FENDp6/DESIGN_NOTES.md

 a new component simply for holding the state and add it somewhere in the hierarchy above the common owner component.

-"EXAMPLE
-users:

-- UserList (renders users)
-- AddUser (to see if it already exists)
-- In order for both to access users => lift up state to their parent-most component: App component

-new first name, new last name, new username

-- AddUser
-- We need a single source of truth => form is a controlled component

-userExists
+**Candidate Components**
+c - App (a list of books is needed by both the MyBookList and the AddBook components, so lifting state to higher parent which is App OR new BookUniverse?) c    - Book (a single book)

-- AddUser
+        - book title
-- We need a single source of truth => form is a controlled component

-showGamesPlayed

-- UserList
+        - book author
-- User
+        - current shelf name
-- => Store it in UserList
-"
+c      - BookShelfAssigner (changes shelf)

+c  - AddBook (find book among All Books) c    - BookExists (list the hits) c  - MyBookList (main home page to show My Books)

 ### Step 5.
 Add Inverse Data Flow.